-Eligibility to apply formally for a sabbatical leave is issued by the Provost on a faculty seniority basis.
+Eligibility to apply formally for a sabbatical leave is issued by the Provost on the basis of faculty seniority.
 The faculty member should make formal application to the Chair of the department on forms to be provided, accompanied by an outline of the project he/she intends to pursue, and a statement showing how it will increase his/her professional competence and value to the University and his/her qualifications to pursue such a project.
 The department Chair shall make written comments on the same and shall forward copies of the application and comments to the Dean.